 Favorite (and most memorable) promotion from childhood:

-Free grandstand ticket to Shea Stadium with four proofs of purchase of Dairylea milk; half-gallon
+Free grandstand tickets to Shea Stadium with four proofs of purchase of Dairylea milk; half-gallon.

 Favorite author (s):